Arboretum Images 10b

 This is how large a Moreton Bay fig (Ficus macrophylla) can get in just over one century in southern California!
 It was planted in Glendora, California in the late 1800s.
 The enormous surface roots cover 1200 square feet (40 square meters).
 In its native habitat of eastern Australia, this species becomes a gigantic strangler.

-The orange syconia of Ficus mysorensis in the Palomar College Arboretum.
+The orange syconia of Ficus mysorensis (F. drupacea) in the Palomar College Arboretum.
 This is a strangler fig native to the state of Mysore in southern India.
 The colorful syconia are lined on the inside with minute male and female flowers.
 In its native habitat, the female flowers are pollinated by tiny symbiotic wasps.

 See Leaf Terminology Part II